Jesús Compeán

-Jesús Eduardo Compeán Gonzalez (born 23 January 1989) is a Mexican footballer who plays as a defender for Canadian Soccer League club FC Vorkuta.
+Jesús Eduardo "Chucho" Compeán Gonzalez (born 23 January 1989) is a Mexican footballer who plays as a defender for Canadian Soccer League club Scarborough FC.

 Playing career

 Mexico

 Compeán played in the Segunda División de México in 2011 with Cruz Azul Jasso.
 He played in the Ascenso MX with Cruz Azul Hidalgo, and made his debut on 21 August 2011 against Irapuato F.C.
 In 2012, he returned to the Segunda Division to play with Real Cuautitlán.
 He also played with Albinegros de Orizaba, and Potros UAEM.

 Canada

 In 2019, he played abroad in the Canadian Soccer League with Scarborough SC.
 In 2020, he was featured in the CSL Championship final against FC Vorkuta but was defeated by a score of 2–1.

 The following season he played with league rivals Vorkuta.
 He assisted in securing Vorkuta's third regular-season title and secured the ProSound Cup against Scarborough.
 He also played in the 2021 playoffs where Vorkuta was defeated by his former team Scarborough in the championship final.